How to Break Your Lease and 4 Reasons Why You Shouldn’t

 Finding a new tenant to replace you is a great way to increase your chances of ending a lease early.
 Weed out prospective tenants who seem unreliable and try to find someone likely to pass credit and background checks to get approved.

 Subletting, or letting someone take over your lease payments without legally binding their name to the contract, may be another viable option.
-But keep in mind that your landlord may hold you responsible unpaid rent.
+But keep in mind that your landlord may hold you responsible for unpaid rent.

 Megaphone